Laura Fuentes

 These paleo almond flour muffins come together in a matter of minutes using your blender or food processor.
 Here’s how to make them:

-You bake for 18 minutes until the tops are golden brown and a toothpick inserted into the center comes out clean.
+Bake in the preheated oven to 350F for 18 minutes, until the tops are golden brown and a toothpick inserted into the center comes out clean.

 Success Tips for Paleo Muffins